shoh-dev/fcnui/README.md

    This command creates a `fcnui.json` file, which is used to manage components, and prompts you to select the components library (default is `/lib/components`).

-3. **Add com.shohdev.cli.examplefcnui_base dependency**:
+3. **Add fcnui_base dependency**:
-    - Inside your Flutter project, add `com.shohdev.cli.examplefcnui_base` from pub.dev as a dependency.
+    - Inside your Flutter project, add `fcnui_base` from pub.dev as a dependency.
 You can do this by running:

     ```bash
-    flutter pub add com.shohdev.cli.examplefcnui_base
+    flutter pub add fcnui_base
     ```

 4. **Wrap MaterialApp/CupertinoApp with ThemeProvider**: